The 2025 autumn firewood collection season is open from Monday 1 September until Sunday 30 November.

-Please view the Regional State Forest maps to identify firewood collection areas in your region and information that may be specific to your region.
-You can download and print an updated map of where firewood can be collected in your area.
+Regional State Forest maps show firewood collection areas and information specific to your region.
+Download and print an updated map of where firewood can be collected in your area.

 Find firewood collection areas in your region, either use the interactive map or search bar below.
 To print maps, set your printer to A4 or A3 and to 'fit printable area'.
 Firewood collection area maps can be optimised for viewing by downloading the PDF maps onto mobile devices and then using geo-referenced maps on location via the free Avenza Maps Mobile App.